 “They’re coming!
 They’re coming!” people say, pointing.

 A massive herd of about 3,000 semi-domesticated reindeer appear over the crest of a hill and begin moving like a choreographed ballet.

 Behind them, a Saami herder dressed in his traditional gakti and straddling a snowmobile keeps them moving.

 “Go!
 Go!” he urges them on until they cross the ice road and disappear from view.

 Every spring, the herd crosses the road as they move from their winter grounds to their summer grazing area on nearby Richards Island.
-But Canada’s only herd of semi-domesticated reindeer aren’t the only ones to use this ice road.

 After watching the reindeer crossing, I stand on the ice road and look at the patterns that cracks in the blue ice create beneath my feet.